Parsec-scale properties of the peculiar gigahertz-peaked spectrum quasar 0858-279: Polarization properties

 Using the obtained RM maps, it is feasible to reconstruct the intrinsic EVPA distribution structure in the jet.
-First, we correct for the rotation.
+First, we correct the rotation.
 It is also necessary to take into account that in the optically thin mode of synchrotron radiation, the magnetic field is perpendicular to the EVPA.
 As shown in~\autoref{fig:spi_maps} and \autoref{fig:magn_field_est_fig}, the radiation occurs in the optically thin regime at 22.2~GHz and 15.4~GHz.
 Therefore, we corrected the EVPA by $90^\circ$ for these two highest frequencies to obtain the magnetic field direction.
-The magnetic field direction maps are presented in \autoref{fig:magn_struc_fig} for the two frequencies.
+The magnetic field direction map at the highest frequency is presented in \autoref{fig:magn_struc_fig}.
 We show the image parameters in \autoref{tab:polarization_table}.
 We used Monte Carlo simulations to calculate the errors of the RM values.
 It is important to note that even small errors in RM result in strong uncertainty in the magnetic field direction at low frequencies.
 Apart from that, we estimated the EVPA rotation inside separate sub-bands since we obtained high RM values.
 The maximum value obtained at the lowest frequency turned out to be slightly smaller than $180^\circ$.
-Therefore, the angle averaging inside 8~MHz-wide frequency channels did not affect the reconstructed rotation measure maps, although depolarization might have been significant.
+Therefore, the angle averaging inside the 8~MHz-wide frequency channels did not affect the reconstructed rotation measure maps, although depolarization could have been significant.